Community Reinvestment Commitment of Northeast Bank

 In pursuing this commitment, we will ensure that we comply with the letter and spirit of the Community Reinvestment Act (CRA).
 We recognize that this requires us to take a proactive approach to determining and meeting community needs, including those of creditworthy low and moderate income areas and individuals.

-Northeast Bank has offices in Minneapolis, Columbia Heights, and Coon Rapids and defines its local community as all of Hennepin and Anoka counties, encompassing full census tracts where necessary.
+Northeast Bank has offices in Minneapolis, New Brighton, and Coon Rapids and defines its local community as all of Hennepin and Anoka counties, and the northwest section of Ramsey County, encompassing full census tracts where necessary.

 Corporate Community Reinvestment Act Policy